Reviews

 • • •

-I have searched high and low for resources, programs, certification, teaching, courses etc., that would provide information and the how-to, and there are very few that provide a methodology backed by solid research and real life experiences.
-Thank you for writing THE must-have book for anyone interested in Recovery Coaching.
-Thank you for opening the door for people like me.”
+I have searched high and low for resources, programs, certification, teaching, courses etc., that would provide information and the how-to, and there are very few that provide a methodology backed by solid research and real-life experiences.
+Thank you for writing the must-have book for anyone interested in Recovery Coaching.
+Thank you for opening the field up for people like me.”

 • • •